explodingcamera/tinywasm/CONTRIBUTING.md

 $ cargo test-wasm-custom

 # Run a specific example (run without arguments to see available examples)
-#   The wasm test files required to run the `wasm-rust` examples are not
+#   The wasm test files required to run the `rust` example are not
 #   included in the main repository.
 #   To build these, you will need to install binaryen and wabt
 #   and run `./examples/rust/build.sh`.